eshan-292/PEFT-of-Foundation-Models-for-Image-Classification/README.md

-# COL828 Assignment 1 - Fine-Tuning & Prompt-Tuning for CLIP
+# Parameter Efficient Fine-Tuning & Prompt-Tuning for CLIP

 ## Overview
 This project implements and evaluates various fine-tuning and prompt-tuning strategies for the Vision Transformer (ViT) backbone of OpenAI's CLIP model in an image classification task.
 The experiments include zero-shot inference, linear probing, shallow and deep Visual Prompt Tuning (VPT), dual VPT, and full fine-tuning.
 Metrics such as training and test accuracy, convergence speed, and trainable parameters are analyzed for comparison.